alvinwan/computer-graphics-from-scratch-cpp/README.md

 > **Note**: The instructions below assume you're in the repository root.

 To get started, pick any demo script to build.
-For example, the first demo for raycasting is in `demos/raytracer-01-basic.cpp`.
+For example, the first demo for raytracing is in `demos/raytracer-01-basic.cpp`.
 To build and run it, use the following

 ```bash
 g++ demos/raytracer-01-basic.cpp -o main.out -std=c++20